 The management culture in most companies has changed significantly in recent years, moving away from the top-bottom method towards communicative and flexible ways of working.
 These new approaches to corporate cultures involve employees at different levels of the company and dispense with hard hierarchies and top-down orders that employees merely have to carry out without criticism or questioning.
 The OKR method is one of these new management approaches.
 What is the origin of the OKR management method?

-But this method is not so new.
+But this method is not at all new.
 At least not in the USA.
-Because there it was already introduced in 1979 by the then Intel president Jimmy Grove.
+It was introduced there as early as 1979 by then Intel President Jimmy Grove.
 He was thinking about developing new methods of goal setting.
-Grove correctly recognized that employees in teams perform better than each employee on his own.
-However, only if they focus on goal setting from the beginning, not on how to achieve the set business goals.
-Jimmy Grove proved to be a visionary, as this new management concept brought Intel a significant increase in sales over the next few years.
-After 19 years, the computer company was able to increase its sales from 1.9 billion USD to 26 billion USD.
+Grove correctly recognized that employees in teams perform better than each employee on his or her own.
+However, only if they focus on goal setting from the beginning, not on the approach to achieve the set Company goals to achieve.
+Jimmy Grove proved to be a visionary, because this new management concept brought Intel a significant increase in sales in the coming years.
+After 19 years, the computer group was able to increase its sales from USD 1.9 billion to USD 26 billion.

 Which companies use OKR?